How to Convert a PDF to an Excel Table – 4 Methods

 Setting up Table Position in the Sheet

-• After that, select the cell where your table will start from the Import Data dialog box and click OK.
+• Select the cell where your table will start in the Import Data dialog box.

 Table Loaded from the PDF File